 Courses transferred into the program must have a grade of C or better.
-Up to 100% of the transfer credits may be awarded towards didactic courses for coursework completed successfully at an institution accredited by an agency recognized by the U.S. Department of Education or their US equivalent.
-The formula for calculating quarter credits to semester credits and vise versa is:
+Up to 100% of the transfer credits may be awarded towards didactic courses for coursework completed successfully at an institution accredited by an agency recognized by the U.S. Secretary of Education or their US equivalent.
+The formula for calculating quarter units to semester units and vise versa is: